cjmDevelop/spring.academy.courses.building-a-rest-api-with-spring-boot/README.md

-# Building a REST API with Spring Boot
+# Building a REST API with Spring Boot.

 This project is part of my learning journey in Test Driven Development (TDD) and the Red-Green-Refactor approach.
 It is based on the online courses provided by [spring.io](https://spring.io) under [spring.academy/courses](https://spring.academy/courses) - Building a REST API with Spring Boot.